 Medical student pre-matriculation health requirements include:

-- Complete vaccine history and blood test results
+- Complete vaccine history and blood test results showing immunity for:

 - Hepatitis B